Tecucis/AvalancheTriggerbotCrack/README.md

 # Avalanche Triggerbot Crack
-Owner of this shit scammed me, so here it's.
+Owner of this shit scammed me, so here it's!
 At this moment it's undetectable.

 It's just crack of the loader - it can be patched pretty easy of owner of this shit (but I wonder this kid can do that lmao)